 I couldn’t sleep much that night.
 I tried to force myself to rest, but it wasn’t working.
 Finally, I gave up when dawn approached, and the first hint of sunlight peeked over my closed eyelids.

 Light?
-The curtain must’ve gotten moved somehow.
+The curtain must’ve gotten pulled back somehow.
+Maybe it was the cat?

 What was holding up the curtain was a shadowy figure of a woman.
 She seemed slender and tall, and she had a short, wavy bob.
 It seemed to me that she had her back turned, and she was staring out the window.

-Under the covers, I felt an oppressive weight in the air around me.
+Under the covers, I felt an oppressive weight to the air around me.
 I remembered something a realtor had told me years ago when I was looking for a condo in that area.
 “I had one client who ended up not getting this unit because he thought there were ghosts here.
 I said, ‘You’re a grown man and you’re still scared of ghosts?’
 I don’t believe in that, do you?”

 As it dawned on me that I might be encountering another ghost, something other than fear took over.